-Instagram doesn’t allow complete posting from third parties (at least not yet), so scheduling and Instagram post and forgetting it will result in the post not getting published.
+This is really only a problem is your one of the 20 percent of Agorapulse users who still schedule to a personal profile.
+Instagram doesn’t allow direct posting to personal profiles (at least not yet), so scheduling an Instagram post like this and forgetting it will result in the post not getting published.

-To schedule Instagram posts, create your post through Agorapulse as you normally would.
+If you have a personal profile still, to schedule Instagram posts create your post through Agorapulse as you normally would.
 Click on the small calendar icon next to the photo icon in the bottom left corner.

 This will open a screen that will let you schedule the post.
 Once you’re happy with the time and date, press “Save Scheduling.”